• Skip to primary navigation

 What the heck is a YUZU?

 Have you ever tried yuzu?
-Do you know what yuzu is?
 Yuzu is a member of the citrus family and is a fruit.
 It can be generally found in Japan, Korea, China and other Asian Countries.
-Yuzu is an odd looking one as it has bumps, is yellow and has loads more seeds compared to a lemon.
-The closest relative to a yuzu is a lemon.
-However, it is also more sour, pungent and floral which makes it a fantastic as a dressing, marinade, in cocktails just to name a few.
+It's an odd looking fruit as it has bumps, is yellow and has loads more seeds compared to a lemon.

 We used Yuzu paste by S & B and it is 100% yuzu with salt to preserve.
 This type of paste can be difficult to find so want to let you know that this recipe is just as delicious with plain normal lemon zest replacement in a 1:1 ratio.
-Consequently, Yuzu paste is different than Yuzu Kosho which is a combination of yuzu citrus and chili peppers.
-We found our S & B yuzu paste at a Japanese grocery store.
-You can also find it online.

 Package of S & B yuzu paste with dressing on the yuzu side.